WHAT IS AN IMPACT INVESTMENT?

 Yes.
 However, the Growth Grant Panel requires full disclosure if the Provider expects to take an equity component in the enterprise or a performance fee upon the successful capital raising.
 If the aggregated amount of the equity component and performance fee is greater than 10% of the total deal, this will reflect unfavourably on the applicant, even though it will not automatically make them ineligible for a grant.

-WHAT IS A PERFORMANCE-BASED PAYMENT STRUCTURE?
+WHAT IS A MILESTONE PAYMENT?

 IF I RECEIVE A GRANT, WHEN CAN I EXPECT TO RECEIVE THE FUNDING?